CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Instead of a float, an *array* can be provided that is the same size as the number of penalized parameters.
 The values in the array are specific penalty coefficients for each covariate.
 This is useful for more complicated covariate structure.
 Some examples:

-i) you have lots of confounders you wish to penalizer, but not the main treatment(s).
+1. you have lots of confounders you wish to penalizer, but not the main treatment(s).

 .. code:: python